tomjoht/documentation-theme-jekyll/pages/BOADocProcess/BOADocProcess_InstallManualProcess.md

 1. In JIRA click the plus sign on the left side of the **System Dashboard**.
 2. Select the correct project from the **Project** dropdown.
 3. Select **Epic** from the **Issue Type** dropdown.
 4. Enter an epic name in the **Epic Name** field.
-Ex.
-"Documentation for 7.0.1 Release (\Installation Manuals and Release Notes)\".
+E.g. "Documentation for 7.0.1 Release (\Installation Manuals and Release Notes)\".
 5. Enter a summary in the **Summary** field.
-Ex.
-"Update manuals with changes for 7.0.1."
+E.g. "Update manuals with changes for 7.0.1."
 6. Enter a description in the **Description** text box.
-Ex.
-"Each subtask has a Word document link to the manuals with 7.0 updates.
+E.g. "Each subtask has a Word document link to the manuals with 7.0 updates.
 Link to OneDrive folder."
    {% include note.html content="Make sure to include a link to the OneDrive folder that you created for this release." %}
 7. Add the **Fix Version**, as the release number.
 8. Add the **Assignee**, as yourself.